Monica Bellucci: 2008–2017: Continued international work

 In 2014, Bellucci appeared in Alice Rohrwacher's The Wonders as Milly Catena, host of a televised contest.
 In the film, which combines autobiographical aspects with fiction, Bellucci's character is depicted as a Pagan priestess wearing elaborate clothes and surrounded with ancient figures.
 The Wonders was critically acclaimed and won the Grand Prix Award at the 2014 Cannes Film Festival.
 In 2015, Bellucci starred as Sophie Bernard in the Canadian drama film Ville-Marie, which was directed by Guy Édoin.
 The film traces the journey of Bernard, a European actress visiting Montreal for a film shoot and trying to reconcile with her son.
 Bellucci stated Édoin had offered her "one of the most beautiful roles" of her career and described a stimulating fear of embodying Bernard's character that emotionally affected her.
 The film garnered generally positive reviews and Bellucci's performance was unanimously praised.
 For her portrayal of Bernard, Bellucci received the Best Actress Award from the Dublin Film Critics' Circle at Dublin International Film Festival.

 At 50, Bellucci became the oldest Bond girl at that time in the James Bond film franchise, playing Lucia Sciarra in Sam Mendes' Spectre (2015).
-Bellucci was initially sceptical about Mendes' project, but he arguedthat casting a mature woman in a James Bond film would be innovative.
+Bellucci was initially sceptical about Mendes' project, but he argued that casting a mature woman in a James Bond film would be innovative.
 Bellucci felt gratified to have been the first to portray a role she defined as a "James Bond lady".
 Spectre was released to mixed reviews from critics though the British press responded more positively.
 The film grossed $880 million worldwide against a $250–300 million production budget.
 Guy Lodge of Variety called Bellucci "[o]ne of the most restlessly globe-trotting stars in world cinema" who does not want national borders or age brackets to dictate her filmography.
 In 2016, Bellucci had a guest role in the third season of the American comedy-drama streaming television series Mozart in the Jungle, an adaptation of Blair Tindall's memoir Mozart in the Jungle: Sex, Drugs, and Classical Music, portraying Alessandra, an opera singer and latest collaborator of New York symphony orchestra conductor] Rodrigo (Gael García Bernal).
 Varietys Nick Vivarelli called Bellucci the "Italian actress with international star power".